Huxtable History, Family Crest & Coats of Arms

 The surname Huxtable was first found in Devon, where the name could have been derived from the aforementioned Huxtable or from Hexworthy, a hamlet on Dartmoor.

-Important Dates for the Huxtable family
+Early History of the Huxtable family

 This web page shows only a small excerpt of our Huxtable research.
 Another 190 words (14 lines of text) covering the years 1330, 1300, 1500 and 1642 are included under the topic Early Huxtable History in all our PDF Extended History products and printed products wherever possible.